zappa/Zappa/README.md

 #### Docker Workflows

 In [version 0.53.0](https://github.com/zappa/Zappa/blob/master/CHANGELOG.md), support was added to deploy & update Lambda functions using Docker.

+You can specify an ECR image using the `--docker-image-uri` option to the zappa command on `deploy` and `update`.
+Zappa expects that the image is built and pushed to a Amazon ECR repository.

+Deploy Example:

+    $ zappa deploy --docker-image-uri {AWS ACCOUNT ID}.dkr.ecr.{REGION}.amazonaws.com/{REPOSITORY NAME}:latest

+Update Example:

+    $ zappa update --docker-image-uri {AWS ACCOUNT ID}.dkr.ecr.{REGION}.amazonaws.com/{REPOSITORY NAME}:latest

 Refer to [the blog post](https://ianwhitestone.work/zappa-serverless-docker/) for more details about how to leverage this functionality, and when you may want to.

 ### Rollback